rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Security/OS_Security.md

     -   Image randomization (OS boots in one of 256 configurations)

-    -   Services restart if failed (not the best practise for security)
+    -   Services restart if failed (not the best practice for security)

         -   Vista+ sets some critical services to only restart twice, then manual restart